krgamestudios/MERN-template/README.md

+(I am now *mirroring* to github from my private gitea, because mircrosoft is evil.)

 # MERN-template

 A website template using the MERN stack.
 It is geared towards Persistent Browser Based Games (think neopets), but is flexible enough for a number of different uses.